-The rates that brokers charge their agents can range from 50 percent or more of the commissions the agent earns plus monthly fees,to a flat fee of $200 or less per closing and no monthly fees.
+The rates that brokers charge their agents can range from 50 percent or more of the commissions the agent earns plus monthly fees to a flat fee of $200 or less per closing and no monthly fees.
 As you can see there is a huge difference in what brokers charge and some brokers have different programs in their office depending on the agent.
-You can see why many agents choose the cheap broker.
+You can see why many agents choose a cheap broker.
 On a $100,000 sale of a house, the agent might earn a $3,000 commission (all commissions are negotiable).
 Here is what the agent may earn after paying their broker in a high-split scenario:

 - $3,000 times 50 percent = $1,500